ManticoreGamesInc/platform-documentation/src/references/binding_sets.md

 ![!Restore Deleted Binding Set](../img/BindingSets/restore_set.png){: .center loading="lazy" }

-!!! warning "Only **Binding Sets** deleted in the current session can be restored."

 ## Using Input Functions and Events

 The **Input** namespace has various functions and events that can be used with bindings from **Binding Sets**.